taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Must Read

+- Introduction to Artificial Intelligence by Philip C. Jackson
 - Artificial Intelligence: A Modern Approach by Stuart Russell, Peter Norvig
+- The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
+- An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten

+### Machine Learning

 - Machine Learning by Tom M. Mitchell
-- Deep Learning by Aaron Courville, Ian Goodfellow, and Yoshua Bengio
 - Machine Learning in Action by Peter Harrington
-- The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
-- An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten
 - The Hundred-Page Machine Learning Book by Andriy Burkov
 - Pattern Recognition and Machine Learning by Christopher M. Bishop
 - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron